Notification Process

 STG Testing

-In the STG environment, you can force a notification to be sent to your notification_url from the by going to the Transactions -> Withdrawals page, opening the cashout transaction, and clicking on one of the options that will appear when clicking on the three dots button on the top right of the screen.
+In the STG environment, you can force a notification to be sent to your notification_url from the STG Merchant Panel by going to the Transactions -> Withdrawals page, opening the cashout transaction, and clicking on one of the options that will appear when clicking on the three dots button on the top right of the screen.
 Those options will change the status of the cashout therefore sending the respective notification after a few minutes.

 Notification response